goosefraba/cdk-v2-example/README.md

 * CI/CD pipeline using CodePipeline
 * passing a custom NPM token to the actual build to enable private NPM repository access for npm dependencies
 * stage-support for the pipeline.
+* System Manager Parameter store lookup: Look up a value from the SSM paramter store (in this example: npm token to access private npm repositories)
+* lambda function with code placed within the repository

 ------------------------------------------------------------------------------------------------------------------------